Theoriz/Shared-Texture-Unity/README.md

 1. Open a terminal and move to your Unity project's root folder
 2. Then use this command : `git submodule add https://github.com/Lyptik/Shared-Texture-Unity.git Assets/Plugins/SharedTexture`

+## How to use

+1. Create a camera that will render into the spout texture and add the SharedTexture.cs script to it.
+This is your Spout camera.
+2. Choose a TargetCamera for the SharedTexture script.
+The TargetCamera is the camera you want to see via Spout, its settings will be copied to the Spout camera.
+This allows to have the TargetCamera rendering in the resolution of the Game view, and the Spout camera rendering in the resolution you want for your Spout output.